Road transport in Australia

 Road transport is an element of the Australian transport network, and contributes to the Australian economy.
 Australia relies heavily on road transport due to Australia's large area and low population density in considerable parts of the country.

 Another reason for the reliance upon roads is that the Australian rail network has not been sufficiently developed for a lot of the freight and passenger requirements in most areas of Australia.
 This has meant that goods that would otherwise be transported by rail are moved across Australia via road trains.
 Almost every household owns at least one car, and uses it most days.

 Victoria is the state with the highest density of arterial roads in Australia.

+The total annual cost of the vehicle economy is A$316.12 billion.
+Less than half of this figure (including externalities) is paid for by motor vehicle users, which challenges "the belief that drivers fully bear automobility costs".

 Costs and funding

 Signage that shows funding for repairs/upgrades was used through the Federal Government's "Roads to Recovery" program.

 Funding and responsibility for Australia's road network is split between the three levels of government; Federal, State and Local.

 Because of long distances, low population densities, and widely separated major settlements, the costs of and funding for roads in Australia has been, historically, a major fiscal issue for all levels of government, especially Federal and State.
 The popular phrase 'the tyranny of distance', also the title of a famous historical work, captures the central role of transport in Australian policy, producing many conflicts.
 It was not until the Bland enquiry in Victoria that there was an attempt to outline the complex questions in economic theory and practice of determining and measuring road costs and their allocation.
 In 1978-80 the McDonell Enquiry reviewed road and rail freight transport in New South Wales and its affected cities and regions, (the 'hub' of the Australian freight transport system).
 It was set up because of the 'truckies' blockades and national disturbances which disrupted access to all mainland capitals.
 These were largely sparked by the levels of road taxes.
 This enquiry developed the first comprehensive theoretical and measurement system for assessing and allocating road costs.
 This system was subsequently applied more widely, and then extended, with later studies, for the establishment of current national policy and principles.
 Fuel tax is around 50 cents per litre.
 Fuel sales in Australia (per year) are around 16 billion litres of gasoline, and 32 billion litres of diesel.

 The Federal government provides funds under the AusLink programme for several funding programs including: